TempsLight/TempsLight/README.md

 **Remarks**
 - Commissioned project
-- Designed for **local/offline hosting**, ensuring seamless integration with existing infrastructure
+- Designed for **single user use and local/offline hosting**, ensuring seamless integration with existing infrastructure

 ---